spruceid/ssx/README.md

-SSX ships with a [Docker Compose](https://docs.docker.com/compose/) configuration for setting up a local development and testing environment with SSX server and our example dApp.
+SSX ships with a [Docker Compose](https://docs.docker.com/compose/) configuration for setting up a local development and testing environment with SSX server and our example dapp.
 Make sure you have
 [Docker and Compose installed](https://docs.docker.com/compose/install/), then create a `.env` file in the project root:

 ```
 ssx_listenPort=8443 # ssx server will be available on http://localhost:8443
-ssx_signingKey=meow # session secret for ssx server
+ssx_signingKey= # session secret for ssx server
 ssx_providers__metrics__apiKey= # ssx metrics api key https://app.ssx.id
 ssx_providers__rpc__apiKey= # infura api key for wallet connect (optional)
 ```